 We thought to pluck a few apples and stopped the car at a spot where we could do so.
 Gunjit stepped out and plucked a couple of apples from a branch that was right next to the road.

-2 apples is all that we could get because the owner noticed what we were doing and shooed us away.
+2 apples are all that we could get because the owner noticed what we were doing and shooed us away.

 I still remember how tasty and juicy those 2 apples were.
 I knew that the apples of Shopian were very famous and that day, I found out the reason why.